Skip to main content

 Is there still demand for filigree on market ?

-Yes, the demand is still there.
-Traditional designs are less popular than in past, but good thing is that we modernised our products.
-We are constantly following what is new and in fashion, that inspires us for our creations.
-Today, apart from traditional Maltese crosses, butterflies and flowers, we are producing geometrical shapes, abstract, symbolic, animals… trying to have something for everyone.
+Yes, the demand is still strong.
+While traditional designs are less popular than in the past, the good news is that we have modernized our products.
+We constantly follow new trends and fashion, which inspire our creations.
+Today, alongside traditional Maltese crosses, butterflies, and flowers, we produce geometric shapes, abstract designs, symbolic motifs, animals — striving to offer something for everyone.

 From where do you source materials for filigree making?

-As previously mentioned, I’m making them in my workshop.
-Only pure silver I import from abroad.
-Also I supply many artisans, craftsman and students with materials.
-Locally and abroad.
-I’m able to make variety of wires and plates for jewellery production.
+As mentioned earlier, I make the filigree pieces in my own workshop.
+I import only pure silver from abroad.
+Additionally, I supply many artisans, craftsmen, and students—both locally and internationally—with materials.
+I am able to produce a variety of wires and plates for jewelry production.

 How do you sell your items ?

-In past we used to supply many shops over the island.
-By the years things changed, shops found more profitable solution for them, they started importing filigree from abroad, mostly from Far East, and they sold it here pretending that is Maltese filigree.
-When we realized what is happening, we stopped supplying shops, and we started selling directly to our customers.
-We wanted to show how filigree is done, the tools and techniques of this craft.
-We wanted to give something that rarely can be found nowadays.
+In the past, we supplied many shops across the island.
+However, over time, things changed.
+Shops began looking for more profitable options and started importing filigree from abroad—mostly from the Far East—then selling it here while claiming it was genuine Maltese filigree.
+When we realized this was happening, we decided to stop supplying shops and instead sell directly to our customers.
+We wanted to show how filigree is truly made and share the tools and techniques behind this delicate craft.
+Our goal was to offer something authentic—something that is becoming rare today.

 Do you teach your craft ?

-Our aim is to bring Maltese tradition closer to people.
-We want to share our knowledge and experience and to encourage others to continue keeping this craft alive.
+Our mission is to bring Maltese tradition closer to people.
+We aim to share our knowledge and experience, inspiring others to keep this beautiful craft alive.

-Teaching is not only done in our workshop, we are more than happy to demonstrate filigree making even on the local markets, social media and our website.
+Teaching isn’t limited to our workshop—we’re also happy to demonstrate filigree making at local markets, through social media, and on our website.

 What are your plans for future ?

-Currently Malta is facing big problem with filigree.
-Filigree is being imported from Far East.
-Many filigree makers stopped producing because they are not finding the market for their products.
-But also, unfortunately, many filigree makers started importing as well, and mixing locally made filigree with foreign.
+Malta is currently facing a serious challenge with filigree.
+Much of the filigree on the market is now imported from the Far East.
+Many local filigree makers have stopped producing because they cannot find a market for their products.
+Unfortunately, some have also started importing and mixing foreign filigree with locally made pieces.